-SARAH ALLABACK, managing editor, previously worked for the Historic American Buildings Survey, as a consultant for the National Park Service, and as the publications manager at Monticello.
-She is the author of The First American Women Architects (University of Illinois Press, 2008), “Mission 66 Visitor Centers: The History of a Building Type” (Government Printing Office, 2000), and several articles on early nineteenth-century American design education and architectural history writing.
-Allaback holds an A.B. from Princeton University and a Ph.D. from M.I.T.
+SARAH ALLABACK, LALH senior manuscript editor, previously worked as an historian and editor for the Historic American Buildings Survey and the Historic American Engineering Record, a consultant for the National Park Service, and the publications manager at Monticello.
+She is the author of Marjorie Sewell Cautley, Landscape Architect for the Motor Age, The First American Women Architects, Mission 66 Visitor Centers: The History of a Building Type, and several articles and book chapters on nineteenth-century American design education for women and architectural history writing.
+She is a coeditor of Warren H. Manning, Landscape Architect and Environmental Planner and a coeditor of the LALH series Masters of Modern Landscape Design.
+Allaback has an undergraduate degree in architectural history from Princeton University and a PhD in architectural history, theory, and criticism from MIT.

 CAROL BETSCH, LALH managing editor, graduated from Barnard College with a degree in art history, specializing in nineteenth-century American painting and photography.
 After working as a researcher at Art in America, she began her career as a copyeditor at Viking Press and two decades of freelance editing for Harry N. Abrams in 1974.
 In 1980, she moved into scholarly publishing at Cornell University Press, which she left as senior manuscript editor in 1999 to join the University of Massachusetts Press as managing editor.
 Her parallel career as a landscape and garden photographer led to her collaborations with Robin Karson and LALH.
 She retired from UMass Press and joined the LALH staff in 2017.